 (If you're getting this post through email, click here to view the video.)

-I hope you enjoy Part 2!
+I hope you enjoy this first video!

 Michael Frye is a professional photographer specializing in landscapes and nature.
 He is the author and photographer of The Photographer’s Guide to Yosemite, Yosemite Meditations, and Digital Landscape Photography: In the Footsteps of Ansel Adams and the Great Masters, plus the eBooks Light & Land: Landscapes in the Digital Darkroom, and Exposure for Outdoor Photography.
 He has written numerous magazine articles on the art and technique of photography, and his images have been published in over thirty countries around the world.
 Michael has lived either in or near Yosemite National Park since 1983, currently residing just outside the park in Mariposa, California.